 No free spots in Objarray

-This error occurs at the start of a level when there are too many objects (Enemies, keys, siwtches, etc) in a level.
-The 'object array' can only hold about 128 different objects, that is things in layer 3 of the level (Not tiles of any kind.) and this is why TED5 has a feature to show how many objects exist in the level..
+This error occurs at the start of a level when there are too many objects (Enemies, keys, etc) in a level.
+The 'object array' can only hold 100 different objects, that is things in layer 3 of the level (Not tiles of any kind.) and this is why TED5 has a feature to show how many objects exist in the level.

-The object array is an area o memory that has a specific amount of memory set aside for any object placed in the level, no matter how much it uses.
+The object array is a specific amount of memory set aside for any object placed in the level that stores its properties.
+All objects thus use the same amount, one entry, in this array.
 Therefore the only way to rectify this error is to remove objects from the level, starting with the least significant.
 (Such at point objects, but not point tiles.)

 This error is included in Keen Dreams, but is called a 'sprite array' error, see the below section.
 In Keen Vorticons the level will simply crash on loading.
 The limit in Vorticons is 76 sprites or fewer per level.